 How much financial support will I have to raise?

-The salary of an intern in the U.S. is approximately $1,250 per month after taxes.
-This base salary is intended to cover basic living expenses and is not designed to cover additional larger expenses such as a large car payment, student loan repayment, etc. In addition, you must raise funds for social security and federal taxes, ministry expenses and overhead costs.
+The annual amount of support that interns raise is typically from $36,000 - $50,000.
+Your base salary is intended to cover basic living expenses and is not designed to cover additional larger expenses such as a large car payment, student loan repayment, etc. In addition, you must raise funds for social security and federal taxes, ministry expenses and overhead costs.